IrisDimensions/ymir/README.md

-# Made by Nearest
+# Made by Nearest.

-## Inspired by RePixelatedMC, DAYLØS and the builds made by NextDoorPsycho

-## I wanted to say thanks to everyone who helped me in the Volmit Software Discord Server, especially CrazyDev22
+### Thanks to everyone in the Discord Server, specially: CrazyDev22, RepixelatedMC, NextDoorPsycho and DAYLØS.